careyestes/brooklynbeans/wp-content/plugins/wp-supersized/readme.txt

 == Changelog ==

+= 3.1.6 =

+* Bug fix: metabox content rewritten in the page/post editing screen to work with the new version of jQuery that shipped with Wordpress 3.6.
+* Updated the jQuery UI style to the latest available (v1.10.3).

+= 3.1.5 =

+* Added the option Always fill screen in Size and position, to allow the image to always fill the screen (image is cropped).
+This possibility had disappeared when the new Size and position button was introduced in v.3.1.2.

+= 3.1.4 =

+* Bug fix (tested): corrected several errors in the automatic options conversion routine that were still preventing the plugin to work correctly.
+This bug fix will only work on new updates from versions before v.3.1.2.
+If you were faced with problems when updating to v.3.1.2 or v.3.1.3, the solution is to take a note of your current options and then to reset the options and enter your own options again.
+Sorry for the inconvenience.

+= 3.1.3 =

+* Bug fix: added more checks in the automatic options conversion routine to avoid the issue of losing the options when updating.
+This bug fix will only work on new updates from versions earlier than v.3.1.2.
+If you were faced with the problem when updating to v.3.1.2, the solution is to take a note of your current options and then to reset the options and enter your own options again.
+Sorry for the inconvenience.

+= 3.1.2 =

+* Bug fix: fixed a small syntax error in jquery code used by the plugin that was causing problems with the display of the backend metabox in WP 3.5.
+* Bug fix: the options selected through an xml file should now work as advertised.
+* Bug fix: the thumb tray will now appear only when the corresponding option (Thumbnail tray) is selected, even if the option for showing the tray at startup is selected.
+* Bug fix: modified the Flickr, Picasa, and Smugmug code used by the plugin to avoid the disappearance of the navigation arrows when a long caption is displayed.
+* Bug fix: the Fit always option should now work also with Flickr, Picasa, and Smugmug images.
+* Modified the Size and position option: Fit always, Fit portrait, and Fit landscape are now mutually exclusive.
+There was no point in selecting both Fit portrait and Fit landscape at the same time to do what Fit always does anyway.
+* Added support for displaying the Supersized source meta box in custom post types (thanks to [JonasVorwerk](http://wordpress.org/support/profile/jonasvorwerk "JonasVorwerk")).
+* Added enhanced jquery animate to remove flickering on iPad and iPhone ([jquery.animate-enhanced plugin](http://playground.benbarnett.net/jquery-animate-enhanced/ "jquery.animate-enhanced plugin")).
+* Added more details for the use of some options in the admin.
+* Added an automatic option updater to set the right format for the on/off options.
+* Updated the example.xml file with the missing options for Picasa, and Smugmug.
+* Cleaned up some code.
+* Tested up to WP 3.5.

 = 3.1.1 =

 * Bug fix: moved a few lines in their correct position in the code.
 This small mistake was generating warnings about invalid arguments passed to the implode() function.